eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Play an active role in recruiting future talent for the team.
 + GraphQL, Docker, Hashistack, Traefik, HUbot, InfluxDB
 + skill set:
+	- Back End: We write lots of micro-services, primarily with Java 8.
+Our APIs are RESTful and use the minimal Dropwizard framework.
+We take advantage of Kafka, Spark, Hadoop for processing volumes of data.
+	- Front End: Our web applications are complex, single-page apps written in JavaScript (React, ECMAScript 6, Sass).
+	- Core Data, Infrastructure, & Reliability: Building the systems that power thousands of services with Singularity on Apache Mesos, and empowering access to massive datasets with HBase, Elastic Search, ZooKeeper, Redis, MySQL, and Memcached.
++ skill set:
+	- Good understanding of SQLAlchemy, data modelling, Alembic, Postgres.
+		* SQLAlchemy: Python SQL toolkit
+			+ Object Relational Mapper
+		* Alembic: lightweight database migration tool, for use with SQLAlchemy database toolkit for Python
+	- Understanding of RESTful APIs and web services.
+	- Experience of working with Flask (or similar web framework)
+		* framework for developing Web applications
+	- Previous experience with scrum and Jira.
++ skill set:
+	- Experience working in an Agile environment using Test Driven Development (TDD) and Continuous Integration (CI)
+	- Experience refactoring code with scale and production in mind.
+	- Proficient in Scala, Java and SQL
+	- Strong experience with Apache Spark, Hive/Impala and HDFS
+	- Familiar with Python, Unix/Linux, Git, Jenkins, JUnit and ScalaTest
+	- Experience with integration of data from multiple data sources
+	- Experience with NoSQL databases, such as HBase, Cassandra, MongoDB
+	- Experience with any of the following distributions of Hadoop - Cloudera/MapR/Hortonworks.
+	- Other functional Languages such as Haskell and Clojure
+	- Big Data ML toolkits such as Mahout, SparkML and H2O
+	- Apache Kafka, Apache Ignite and Druid
+	- Container technologies such as Docker
+	- Cloud Platforms technologies such as DCOS/Marathon/Apache Mesos, Kubernetes and Apache Brooklyn.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.